kvczor/vue-canvas/README.md

 Vue Canvas by Zbigniew Kubiński

-This app also exists with Vue's new function API plugin on branch "function-api-tests".
+This app also exists with Vue's new function API plugin on branch *"function-api-test"*.

 ## Features:
 - ability to upload an image to the server